kulikovv/dognet/README.md

 ## Installation/Uninstall/Run
 * python setup.py install --user
 * pip uninstall dognet
+* /run/run_prism.py or any other. results will be saved as csv to results folder
 * using jupyter run any notebook from notebooks folder

 ## Acknowledgements